 I am interested in obtaining some hydrologic data for two sites, one in West Lincoln and the other in Wainfleet Townships.
-The two sites are proposed for wind turbine farms with 5-7 turbines on each site.
+The two sites are proposed for wind turbine farms with 5 -7 turbines on each site.
 The client has requested that we complete a groundwater seepage study, and I was hoping to obtain a shape file of the high-water table levels for each area.
 The maps attached to this email indicate the locations of the sites (HAF is the West Lincoln Twp site) which are both quite large areas of land.

 If you could please confirm that you have obtained this email and if you will be able to provide me with this information I would greatly appreciate it.
-Please do not hesitate to
+Please do not hesitate to email or phone me if you have any further questions or concerns.
+Kind Regards,

 Josephine A. Gilson, B.Sc.

-Aquatic Ecosystem Biologist igilson@morrisonhershfield.com
+Aquatic Ecosystem Biologist jgilson@morrisonhershfield.com